 Yes, you can.
 As we all know, NTFS is not compatible with Mac, and similarly, APFS does not get along with Windows.
 Fortunately, you could create an external hard disk that is compatible with both Windows and Mac OS with the help of this article.
 This does not require any third-party application or assistance with any additional software.
 Let’s get down to making the external hard drive compatible with Mac and Windows.

-How to create an external hard disk compatible on Mac and Windows?
+How to share an external hard disk on both Mac and Windows?

 - Connect the drive to the Mac.

 - Open Disk Utility.
 The easiest way to do that is to hit CMD and the spacebar at the same time and type in Disk Utility to find the program.